Near-Optimal and Tractable Estimation under Shift-Invariance: Statistical guarantees

 \subsection{Estimation ``on the core''}

-Recalling Theorem~\ref{th:l2con-simp}, consider the estimate~$\wh x_t = (\wh \vphi * y)_t$ with the following data-driven filter:
+Recalling \odima{Theorem~\ref{th:l2con-simp}}, consider the estimate~$\wh x_t = (\wh \vphi * y)_t$ with the following data-driven filter:

-(Here and in what follows,~$\cst = 2.16 \pi^2 + 6$ is the constant that we introduced in Proposition~\ref{prop:hybrid-oracle}.)
 In plain words,~\eqref{opt:l2con-core} corresponds to minimizing the~$\ell_2$-norm residual of a convolution-type estimate~$\vphi * y$ under the~$\ell_1$- and~$\ell_\infty$-norm constraints on the filter DFT matching the bounds~\eqref{eq:oracle-norms} for the reproducing filter (cf.~Proposition~\ref{prop:hybrid-oracle}).
 Same as in the proof of Proposition~\ref{prop:hybrid-oracle}, it suffices to impose only the constraints on the~$\ell_1$- and~$\ell_\infty$-norm; any other~$\ell_p$-norm can then be controlled via H\"older's inequality, and in our statistical analysis we use the bound on the~$\ell_2$-norm as well.

 \begin{remark} {\em Observe that~\eqref{opt:l2con-core} is a well-structured convex program that can be efficiently solved by adapting first-order methods developed in~\cite{ostrovskii2018efficient} for the purpose of solving~\eqref{opt:l2con-simp}; in particular, the gradient oracle can be implemented via Fast Fourier Transform.
 In order to do so, one has to implement the proximal mapping for the complex version of the polytopal ball~\cite{deza2021polytopal}, i.e.~the intersection of a complex~$\ell_1$-ball and complex~$\ell_\infty$-ball.
-This can be done, e.g., by running a variant of the alternating projections method~\cite{bauschke1993convergence,bauschke1994dykstra,bauschke1996projection,grigoriadis2000alternating,lewis2008alternating} or extending the algorithm of~\cite{yu2012efficient} for efficient projection onto the intersection of norm balls to the complex case.} \end{remark}
+This can be done, e.g., by running a variant of the alternating projections method~\cite{bauschke1993convergence,bauschke1994dykstra,bauschke1996projection,grigoriadis2000alternating,lewis2008alternating} or extending the algorithm of~\cite{yu2012efficient} for efficient projection onto the intersection of norm balls to the case of a complex space.} \end{remark}

-Next we characterize the mean-squared error of the estimate in~\eqref{opt:l2con-core} on the ``core'' interval. \begin{theorem} In the assumptions of Proposition~\ref{prop:hybrid-oracle}, an optimal solution~$\hat\vphi \in \C_n(\Z)$ to~\eqref{opt:l2con-core} with~$n = 9m$ satisfies, for all~$\delta \in (0,1)$, the following inequality with probability at least $1-\delta$:
+Next we characterize the mean-squared error of the estimate in~\eqref{opt:l2con-core} on the ``core'' interval. \begin{theorem} In the assumptions of Proposition~\ref{prop:hybrid-oracle}, an optimal solution~$\hat\vphi \in \C_n(\Z)$ to~\eqref{opt:l2con-core} satisfies, for arbitrary~$\delta \in (0,1)$, the following inequality with probability at least $1-\delta$:

 \end{theorem} \paragraph{Discussion.} The result we have just stated is near-optimal: as mentioned in the discussion following Theorem~\ref{th:l2con-simp}, neglecting the~$\log^2(s)$ factors, the right-hand side of~\eqref{eq:l2-core} matches the lower bound attained on the class of {\em periodic} harmonic oscillations, i.e.~signals with {\em sparse} DFT.
 This observation can be interpreted as the statistical counterpart of Remark~\ref{rem:diagonal-case}: the subclass~$\XX(\T_n^{(s)})$ is nearly worst-case in~$\XX_s$, from the statistical viewpoint as well.